MACONDO

 Who can apply?

 You!
 We are a group of experienced writers who demonstrate a professional or master’s level of writing.
 The workshop gathers writers from all genres who work on geographic, cultural, economic, gender, and spiritual borders.
 Qualified applicants must meet both high writing standards and dedicated community involvement.
 It is a highly competitive process and you must be willing and able to offer rigorous, helpful critiques.
 Excellent writing does not excuse poor community spirit; vice-versa, an impressive record of community involvement does not excuse poor writing.
 Please review the application for additional details.
+Each year we accept 3-4 new Macondistas in each workshop.
+It is a highly competitive process, and writers who do not get accepted are welcome to reapply again in the future.
+We add a small cohort each year to make sure that we have the resources and space to accommodate their participation and experience.
+Once you have been accepted you can apply to return to future workshops.
+At this time we do not have formal requirements for members.
+We strongly encourage active engagement.
+Stay in touch with Macondo, share accomplishments and publications, give back regularly, and volunteer to help!

 How do you apply?